Addiction Intervention Services

 An Interventionist is someone who is trained in the art of helping families intervene on an addict or alcoholic who does not appreciate their own need for help.
 Most families cannot do this without professional support because they are not trained and they are too emotionally involved.
 There are many tricks, techniques and things to consider that most would never think of on their own.
 The Interventionist spends a lot of time educating and preparing the family so that they understand how the process works and are prepared to follow through with recommendations.

-At Transformations Treatment, we assist those who are willing to enter treatment voluntarily but we specialize in intervening on those who are not.
+At most treatment facilities, they assist those who are willing to enter treatment voluntarily but we specialize in intervening on those who are not.

 Many people who live with addiction in their family believe that the addict must “hit rock bottom” before they can accept help.
 There is some truth to that; the consequences must first outweigh the benefits before change can take place.
 That’s why the roll of an Interventionist is to help families raise the bottom and introduce new consequences should the identified patient refuse the help being offered.

 One of those consequences may be the Baker Act or Marchman Act but most professional interventions do not require legal assistance.

 However the danger if simply waiting for an addict to “hit bottom” is that bottom may be prison, permanent disability or even death.
 Intervention isn’t just about getting a resistant patient into treatment but rather preparing the patient and the family for a lifelong decision to recover.

 In order to do this, families must hit their own bottom.
 The consequences of inaction must outweigh the benefits.
 If that’s you and you are considering taking action, please take a moment and ask yourself the following questions:

 - Does your loved one abuse drugs or alcohol?